-We are a not-for-profit, incorporated organisation, dedicated to working with Indigenous people in remote and rural communities to improve animal and community health.
+We are dedicated to working with Indigenous people in remote and rural communities to improve animal and community health.

 AMRRIC (Animal Management in Rural and Remote Indigenous Communities) is a national not-for-profit charity led by veterinarians, academics, health and animal management professionals.
 We work within the One Health framework to improve the health and welfare of companion animals in remote Indigenous communities, to improve the health and welfare of whole communities.